-For 2014 Alibus will begin service to Stresa and Lago Maggiore on Saturday, April 5, and will run until Tuesday, September 30.
+For 2015 Alibus will begin service to Stresa and Lago Maggiore on April 1, and will run until October 31.
 It runs seven days a week.
-The earliest bus each day leaves Malpensa at 8:30 am and the last bus each day leaves Malpensa at 9:00 pm.
+The earliest bus each day leaves Malpensa around 8:30 am and the last bus each day leaves Malpensa around 9:00 pm.
 The trip to Stresa takes one hour.
-For the returns to Malpensa, the earliest bus leaves Stresa each day at 6:30 am and the last bus leaves Stresa each day at 7:30 pm, arriving at Malpensa one hour later.
+For the returns to Malpensa, the earliest bus leaves Stresa each day around 6:30 am and the last bus leaves Stresa each day around 7:30 pm, arriving at Malpensa one hour later.

 Where Can I Make My Reservation?

-Directly on the Alibus website here: http://www.safduemila.com/files/alibus-2014.4.5-9.30-english--2013.12.30-.pdf You can fill out the form provided, call them directly during business hours, send them an email, or send them a fax.
+Directly on the Alibus website here: http://www.safprenotazioni.com:8080/SafAlibus2000/ You can fill out the form provided, using the drop down menus to find available times and stops, or, you can call them directly during business hours, send them an email, or send them a fax.
 You must make the reservation no later than the day before you intend to travel.
 Here is what they say," The user should book his own travelling, choosing from the fixed timetables, before h.11:00 of the day before the departure.
 For the departures on Sundays and Monday the call should be done before h.11:00 of Saturday.
 For the transfers on festivities and the coming day the call should be done before h.11:00 of the day before the festivity."
 And as they indicate, when you receive an email from them consider it your confirmation and proof of reservation.
 If you do not receive an email please try contacting them again.